 Nepenthes macrophylla is a truly spectacular and very rare highland species native to Borneo.
 It has a vicious toothy peristome, tough woody pitchers, and distinctively large, thick leaves.
-The third photo shows a mature specimen in the wild, photographed by my fellow CP blogger François Mey.
+The first photo shows a mature specimen in the wild, photographed by my fellow CP blogger François Mey.

 These plants will be sent potted.
 The first two photos show the plants which are for sale.
-Postage costs £6 via first class signed-for delivery in the UK, and is free for orders over £60.
+Postage costs £6 via first class signed-for delivery in the UK, and is free for orders over £70.